 Not only did I change the floor, but I removed the wall between the kitchen and dining room.
 In the picture below, you are looking from the dining room into the kitchen.
 The wall in the above picture was removed.
 But, focus on the floor!!
 The flooring guys brought in new oak floors and the technique to join them was called 'feather them in'.
 So, there is no straight line between the old floors and the new ones.
 They are staggered to look like they were always joined.

-And then, this is where I just can’t believe what a great job these guys did!
+And then, this is where I just can't believe what a great job these guys did!
 Everything was sanded down and refinished.
 My dining room has 100-year-old floors.
-My kitchen brand new floors.
+My kitchen has brand new floors.
 I just showed you how they were feathered together.

 Huh, that would be Raji, my cat photobombing my picture on the rug in the dining room!
 He's a stinker but I love him!

 Every day when I walk into my kitchen, I'm overjoyed.
 It turned out so well!
 There's a slideshow in my post showing how the original kitchen was taken down to the studs, the walls were removed and it was built up.
 If you want to see it, the post is I bought a house without a kitchen.